 Ambitious amateurs can count on an altogether joyful experience of practical music-making as well as experiencing spectacular concert performances.

-The courses are directed by highly regarded musicians who have taken time off from their professional commitments for the sake of passing on their knowledge.
+All courses are directed by highly regarded musicians who have taken time off from their professional commitments for the sake of passing on their knowledge.

-People's experiences at the Menuhin Festival are also unique in being coloured by the magical environment of Switzerland's Saanenland countryside, one of the most beautiful Alpine foothill regions to be found anywhere in the world.
+People's experiences at the Gstaad Menuhin Festival are also unique in being coloured by the magical environment of Switzerland's Saanenland countryside, one of the most beautiful Alpine foothill regions to be found anywhere in the world.

 We would like the Gstaad Academy to remain linked in spirit to the founder of the Gstaad Festival, Yehudi Menuhin, whose friends and guests at Gstaad for 40 years included not only established artists like Benjamin Britten, Peter Pears and Maurice Gendron but also Menuhin's own students and young musicians of exceptionally promising talent.